qiangqiang101/AddedTraffic-Mod/Readme.txt

 Changelog:
 v2.3
 - Fixed Missing Observatory, Burton and Gallileo Park in spawn zone.
+- Fixed sometimes driver spawn as animal.
 - Updated Global to support latest GTAV update.
 - Seperate Fort Zancudo into it's own zone.
 - Added option to disable neon upgrade.
 - Added option to disable Parked vehicle spawn. (for Potato PC only)
-- Added a few missing models from existin game DLC, mostly are Army vehicles.
+- Added a few missing models from existing game DLC, mostly are Army vehicles.
 - Splitted the Parking Coordinates into it's own zone, hopefully it will increase performance issues.
 - Improved Parked vehicle spawn, no more pop-up infront of you.
 - Other bugs fixes and improvements.